polterguy/polterguy.github.io/_posts/2022-01-08-code-reviewing-hyperlambda.md

 dozens and sometimes hundreds of issues.

-Anyways, this illustrates a couple of crucial unique selling points with Hyperlambda, being of course that the thing is pathetically easily understood, read, and maintained.
+Anyways, this illustrates a couple of crucial unique selling points with Hyperlambda, being of course that the thing is pathetically easily understood, ridiculously easy to read, and preposterously simple to maintain.
 Imagining reading through a C# project, or a Java project, that is created on top of a database with 15 different tables, doing multiple integrations with 3rd party systems, with the same degree of complexity as the this system has in 15 minutes, and understanding the system in its entirety in 15 minutes, is of course simply madness.
 With Hyperlambda, I spent no more than 15 minutes, and after those 15 minutes, I had created a deep and thorough understanding of 90% of the codebase, what it does, and how it does what it does.

 BTW, if you're interested in code reviewing your Hyperlambda code, and or tutoring in any ways, this is a services we are providing for our partners - And you can send me me an email at [th@aista.com](mailto:th@aista.com)